punkave/grunt-dox/README.md

 },
 ```

+This will run all of your files through dox and dox-foundation and created a file `docs/api.html`

+**Note:** This will completely deleter and recreate the docs folder

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].